akka/akka/akka-docs/rst/scala/distributed-data.rst

 from one node it will associate the identifier of that node forever.
 That can become a problem for long running systems with many cluster nodes being added and removed.
 To solve this problem the ``Replicator`` performs pruning of data associated with nodes that have been removed from the cluster.
 Data types that need pruning have to implement the ``RemovedNodePruning`` trait.
+See the API documentation of the ``Replicator`` for details.

 Samples
 =======